 Oxford’s music degree enables you to pursue a vast range of interests, from ethnomusicology, music theory and analysis, popular music studies, composition and orchestration to performance, conducting, recording and production, music education, opera and music theatre, historical musicology, medieval music and manuscript study.
 Applicants with a wide range of musical tastes and experiences are welcomed, and Somerville’s music students are encouraged to have multiple study interests

 Teaching is supervised by the college’s Tutorial Fellow in Music, Professor Samantha Sebastian Dieckmann, a specialist in music education and community music.
-She will teach you the compulsory subjects she leads for the Music Faculty, as well as those related to ethnomusicology, music psychology, popular music studies and musical thought and scholarship.
-You will take music theory, analysis and criticism with Dr. Esther Cavett, and tutorials will be arranged at other colleges for you to cover areas of expertise not taught by our own scholars.
+She will teach you the compulsory subjects she convenes for the Music Faculty, including Foundations in the Study of Music, as well as those related to ethnomusicology, music psychology, popular music studies and musical thought and scholarship.
+These subject areas will be shared with Dr. Alice Barron, while music theory, analysis and criticism will be covered by Dr. Esther Cavett and techniques of composition, orchestration and conducting by Dr. John Traill.
+Further tutorials will be arranged at other colleges for you to cover areas of expertise not taught by our own scholars.
 Somerville music students are exposed to all areas of music study before confirming and pursuing the specialist options of their interest.

 The library has a well-stocked music collection including scores and recordings as well as many of the course texts.
 Somerville Music Society’s ongoing ‘Alternative Canon’ project is working to further broaden the scope of the scores available to college musicians, procuring works by historically underrepresented composers.
 There are multiple pianos available for practice and recital, and every music student will be provided with a digital piano in their room to aid in their studies.
 There is also a college music study room equipped with a keyboard, score collection and sound system.